boazsegev/website_host_wild/_SOURCE/songwriter/index.md

 I am thrilled to be the humble vessel through which their knowledge and tools can be shared during our time together.

-These amazing ideas and tools offer a wonderful opportunity to improve your lyrics and melody and to help the telling of your story.
+These amazing ideas and tools offer a wonderful opportunity to focus your lyrics and melody and to help the telling of your story.

 I will never force my opinions - after all, **I'm here to serve your vision**.
 However, I am very happy to share these tools with you.